resemble-ai/Resemblyzer/README.md

 Resemblyzer allows you to derive a **high-level representation of a voice** through a deep learning model (referred to as the voice encoder).
 Given an audio file of speech, it creates a summary vector of 256 values (an embedding, often shortened to "embed" in this repo) that summarizes the characteristics of the voice spoken.

+N.B.: this repo holds 100mb of audio data for demonstration purpose.
+To get [the package](https://pypi.org/project/Resemblyzer/) alone, run `pip install resemblyzer` (python 3.5+ is required).

 ## Demos
 [**Speaker diarization**](https://github.com/resemble-ai/Resemblyzer/blob/master/demo02_diarization.py): recognize who is talking when with only a few seconds of reference audio per speaker:
 *(click the image for a video)*